Planning for Minor Children

-What is the history of your financial candidate for your children’s Guardian as far as fiscal/financial responsibility of his/her own money?
+What is the history of your candidate for your children’s guardian as far as fiscal/financial responsibility of his/her own money?
 Is he/she good with money management or is he/she someone who can hardly manage his/her own funds?

 This list can be a very long list depending on the particular circumstances of each individual.
-For instance, if you are considering your cousin to be a candidate as Guardian because she has a very amicable and loving relationship with your children, but your cousin is newly married to a very controlling husband, in the event if your absence, will your cousin ever be in a position to carry out her duties as a Guardian for your children or will your cousin’s husband be dictating what he likes for your child or would he even allow your cousin to act as the Guardian?
+For instance, if you are considering your cousin to be a candidate as guardian because she has a very amicable and loving relationship with your children, but your cousin is married to a very controlling husband, will your cousin ever be in a position to carry out her duties as a guardian for your children or will your cousin’s husband be dictating what he likes for your child?
+Would he even allow your cousin to act as the guardian?

 Trust for your children

-You know by now that in the absence of an estate plan, if an individual dies, his/her assets will be distributed according to a fixed, predetermined/standard formula as determined by California law.
-Whereas, a properly drafted estate plan, puts the wheel in your hands to control the time, the amount, and the manner of distributions of you assets to your children in the future.
+You know by now that in the absence of an estate plan, if an individual dies, his/her assets will be distributed according to a fixed, predetermined formula determined by California law.
+Whereas, a properly drafted estate plan allows you to determine the time, the amount, and the manner of distributions of your assets to your children in the future.
 You can even design your estate plan in such a way so as to protect your children’s inheritance in the event of unforeseen occurrences in their own lives, even when they will reach adulthood and beyond.

-Even though when you are crafting your estate plan, everyone is well and alive and even though your children may be young like 3 or 5 year old, you can still plan NOW to protect their inheritance when they are much older in the future, when both parents have passed and when they are well in adulthood (and even have children of their own).
+Even though when you are crafting your estate plan, everyone is well and alive and even though your children may be young, you can still plan NOW to protect their inheritance when they are much older in the future, when both parents have passed and when the children are well in adults and have children of their own.
 This kind of innovative estate planning requires a custom-made planning approach and a well-thought out plan that should fit your particular circumstances, family situations and special concerns that may currently exist in your life and the lives of your loved ones.

 What if my family or financial circumstances change in the future?
 Will my estate plan still work?

 This is a very important question that comes up in every consultation with my new clients.
 Naturally, we cannot predict the future.
-A sweet and amicable relationship with the individual you have in mind to designate as the Guardian for your children, may turn out to be an unkind, irresponsible person in the future.
-Your children who may have a “Special Need” today, thus requiring a specially designed estate plan, may no longer possess that special need in the future.
-Your close relationship with a sibling today causing you to leave a gift for his/her upon your death, may no longer be so close to you several years in the future.
+A sweet and amicable individual you have in mind to designate as the guardian for your children, may turn out to be an unkind, irresponsible person in the future.
+Your children who may have special needs today, thus requiring a specially designed estate plan, may no longer possess that special need in the future.
+Your close relationship with a sibling today causing you to leave a gift for him or her upon your death, might no longer be so close to you several years in the future.
 And of course, we can go on and on.

-The question is what happens to the planning you did years ago?
+What about the estate planning you did years ago?
 The answer is that your estate plan would benefit you only if it still fit your objectives, family situations, relationships and needs.
-If they change, so should your estate plan.
-Thus, the estate plan you craft today, may or may not be applicable and suitable for you in the future, depending on your particular situation.
-That’s why I have many clients that I have done estate planning for years ago (even 20 years ago) and their objectives and circumstances are unchanged and there is need no modification to their original estate plan.
-However, there are other clients as well, who have come to me every several years and have deemed appropriate to modify their estate plans, so as to fit their changing circumstances and/or objectives.
+If these change, so should your estate plan.
+Thus, the estate plan you craft today may or may not be applicable and suitable for you in the future, depending on your particular situation.
+That’s why I have many clients that I did estate planning for years ago who do not need any modifications to their original estate plan.
+However, there are other clients who have come to me to modify their estate plans to fit their changing circumstances and/or objectives.